zulip/zulip/templates/zerver/help/change-the-stream-description.md

 {!admin-only.md!}

-{!follow-steps.md!} change the description of any stream in your organization.
+Follow the following steps to change the description of any stream in your organization.

 {!subscriptions.md!}